Yintellectual/May2017/notes/windows-scripts/README.md

 "START /B" means start this command in a new process but the same window.

 "/WAIT" means wait for this job to finish, which do not works on java programs.

+"SET <key>=<value>" sets the environment parameter, however, there must not be " " around "="

+">" means assign the return value into a file

+"<" retieves the value from a file

+here is another example:

+		cd c:\Users\yuchen\May2017\tools\openFileByNameTool

+		java OpenFileByName %1 %2 > temp.txt

+		set /p fileName=<temp.txt

+		%fileName%